-Here at Red Nose, we like to deal with facts.
-And when it comes to immunisation, this is a big one: there is vo evidence that vaccinating your baby causes SIDS.
+Unfortunately, there are still misconceptions out there about childhood vaccinations.
+At Red Nose, we deal with facts.
+And when it comes to immunisation, this is a big one: there is no evidence that vaccinating your baby causes SIDS.

-In fact, Red Nose Chief Midwife Jane Wiggill explains, several case control studies have confirmed the reverse, with sudden and unexpected death in infancy less common in immunised control groups, compared to those not immunised.
+In fact, Red Nose National Health Manager Dr Bec explains, several case control studies show the opposite, with sudden and unexpected death in infancy less common in immunised control groups, compared to those babies who are not immunised.

-This is why it is important to be up-to-date with immunisations in the first year of life.
+This is why it is important to be up-to-date with immunisations in the first year and beyond of life.

-“In particular, we need to be vigilant at protecting our babies within the two-four month critical development period,” Jane says.
+“In particular, we need to be vigilant at protecting our babies within the first six months of life,” Dr Bec says.

-“This is the period of life when babies are at the highest risk of dying suddenly and unexpectedly.
+“This is the critical developmental period when babies are at the highest risk of dying suddenly and unexpectedly.

-“It’s also the period when most vaccinations occur, which is where the misunderstanding between immunisation and SIDS lies.”
+“It’s also the period when most vaccinations occur, which is why sometimes people mistakenly believe that vaccines might contribute to SUDI”

-Newborns are protected in part from most infectious diseases by antibodies that are transferred from mum to bub during pregnancy.
-However, Jane explains, these protective antibodies do wear off, putting baby at risk of serious infection.
+Newborns are protected in part from most infectious diseases by antibodies that are transferred from mum to bub during pregnancy and through breastmilk.
+However, Dr Bec explains, these protective antibodies do wear off, putting baby at risk of serious infection.

 “Immunisation is a safe and effective way of protecting against illness, which is why Red Nose recommends immunising your baby on time.”